on this page

 Update your personal details with us

-You should end any arrangements for someone to speak on your behalf.
+You should review any current arrangements for someone to speak on your behalf and end arrangements you don’t need anymore.
 You will need to end these separately with Medicare, Centrelink and Child Support if you have them in place.

 You should update your relationship status before updating your address.
 If you don’t, someone may have access to your updated address.